CSCfi/csc-user-guide/docs/cloud/rahti/usage/cli.md

 ### Using a service account token

-Rahti also offers the oportunity of using an internal service account to interact with the registry.
+Rahti also offers the opportunity of using an internal service account to interact with the registry.
 This is recommended for automated procedures like a CI pipeline.
-Even though by default 3 internal service accounts are created in every Rahti namespace: builder, default and deployer, it is recomended to create a dedicated internal service account and assign to it the `system:image-pusher` role.
+Even though by default 3 internal service accounts are created in every Rahti namespace: builder, default and deployer, it is recommended to create a dedicated internal service account and assign to it the `system:image-pusher` role.

 ```sh
 oc create serviceaccount pusher